mfsi-shivamk/node-react/README.md

 ```

 # Frontend Client
-## Setting up Enviroment variables
+## Setting up Environment variables
-Go to client directory.
+Go to the client directory.
-Create a file named ".env" in the root directory and fill its contents as mentioned in .env.example.
+Create a file named ".env" in the root directory and fill in its contents as mentioned in .env.example.

 ```
 REACT_APP_NODE_URL=localhost